Four environmental considerations for your business

 Investing in water saving measures can help you save money over time.
 This may include installing water-efficient fixtures in restrooms, using an Energy Star-certified dishwasher and water heater, and implementing smart irrigation systems.
 Also be sure to periodically inspect your equipment for water leaks and make the necessary repairs.

-Learn more about options for cutting energy costs for your business.
+Learn more about options for creating "greener" standards for your business.